cp-20/grafana-prometheus-sensors-exporter/README.md

 # grafana-prometheus-custom-exporter
-A Custom exporter that exports docker metrics for cpu and memory
+A custom exporter that exports CPU temperature and so

 ## Requirements
-* docker
-* docker-compose
+- Docker
+- lm-sensors

 ## To Run
 `docker-compose up -d`
-* The custom exporter runs on :8080 (`curl -X GET http://localhost:8080/metrics`)
+* The custom exporter runs on :9127 (`curl -X GET http://localhost:9127/metrics`)
-* Grafana runs on port :3000 (Use admin/admin as the username/pwd for first login).
-Prometheus(`:9090`) is automatically configured as a datasource for grafana

 ## To stop
 `docker-compose down -v`

+## Acknowledgements
+This repo is forked from [shashanklmurthy/grafana-prometheus-custom-exporter](https://github.com/shashanklmurthy/grafana-prometheus-custom-exporter).